squaremo/rmqcat/README.md

 accepting successive connections.
 Otherwise it will close once the first connection closes.

-The options `--url` and `--queue` can be used to address a RabbitMQ server elsewhere (url) with a particular queue used for opening connections (queue).
+The options `--url` and `--service` can be used to address a RabbitMQ server elsewhere (url) with a particular queue used for opening connections (service).
 By default a RabbitMQ server on localhost is assumed, so you will probably want to at least supply `--url` in practice.
-The queue name defaults to `"rmqcat"`.
+The service name defaults to `"rmqcat"`.

 The option `-D` will make rmqcat output a bit of debug information to stderr.

-The option `--help`, if present at all, will make rmqcat output a usage message then exit.
+The option `--help`, if present at all, will make rmqcat output a usage message to stderr then exit.